“Hello! So glad you found the Zoom link for our welcome call! Welcome to VLACS! Is that your Dad I see waving in the background?”

 The program was so successful that P-12 programs in over 1000 schools in 26 U.S. states, the District of Columbia, Trinidad and Tobago, South Africa, England, and Ireland replicated it.

 What makes it successful?
-Its focus on collaboration and relationship-building among all stakeholders–children, teachers, school administrators, parents, and caregivers.
+Its focus is on collaboration and relationship-building among all stakeholders–children, teachers, school administrators, parents, and caregivers.

 Collaboration and Relationships